Yo-ho-ho and a Bottle of Rum

-Thailand, Burma, sailing, snorkeling, Myauk Ni, Palu Bada, Bo Cho, Ba Wei, Kho Yinn Khwa and Thay Yae (ie heaps of islands), turquoise water, good times.
+Thailand, Burma, sailing, snorkelling, Myauk Ni, Palu Bada, Bo Cho, Ba Wei, Kho Yinn Khwa and Thay Yae (ie heaps of islands), turquoise water, good times.

 Legendary captains: Jack Sparrow, Bluebeard, Han Solo, Cook, Blackbeard, Kirk, America, Hook.
 By the end of this trip you can include the guy who safely gets you back on solid ground.
 He'll be so excited.

 Arrive in Phuket and do as much or as little as you like.

 Please check the notice board at the hotel's reception area for details of your transfer pick-up time for day 2 as this can change at late notice.

 Day 2 - Ranong - Thae Yae Island

 We meet our transfer guide in the hotel lobby at 7am for the transfer north from Phuket to Ranong [near to the border with Burma].
 The drive is approx 5 hours.
 On arrival in Ranong we transfer to Sapanpla Immigration Pier where we exit Thailand and travel by long boat to board our yacht which will be moored offshore.
 Your Burmese visas will be processed on board the yacht by our Burmese Custom’s agent.

 The beauty of sailing is that each day is unique and, while we have a destination to reach, if the weather changes or something takes the group’s fancy, we can be flexible on the day's itinerary.